NuevoFoundation/workshops/content/english/sql_workshop/activity4/_index.md

 ## Task 4: Find Their Dear Leader

 After going to the Capital of Fun, you are told by the inhabitants to talk to their Dear Leader.
 Find out which inhabitant is the Dear Leader.
-To do so, lets take a look at how to select multiple columns in a database.
+To do so, let's take a look at how to select multiple columns in a database.

 ![Commas](assets/Commas.png)